Kyiv: Air transport

-Kyiv is served by two international passenger airports: the Boryspil Airport 30 km away, and the smaller, municipally owned Zhulyany Airport on the southern outskirts of the city.
-There are also the Gostomel cargo airport and additional three operating airfields facilitating the Antonov aircraft manufacturing company and general aviation.
+Kyiv is served by two international passenger airports: the Boryspil Airport 30 km away, and the smaller, municipally owned Zhuliany Airport on the southern outskirts of the city.
+There are also the Hostomel cargo airport and additional three operating airfields facilitating the Antonov aircraft manufacturing company and general aviation.

 Railways

 Railways are Kyiv's main mode of intracity- and suburban transportation.
 The city has a developed railroad infrastructure including a long-distance passenger station, 6 cargo stations, depots, and repairing facilities.
 However, this system still fails to meet the demand for passenger service.
-Particularly, the Kyiv-Pasazhyrskyi Railway Station is the city's only long-distance passenger terminal (vokzal).
+Particularly, the Kyiv-Pasazhyrskyi railway station is the city's only long-distance passenger terminal (vokzal).

 Construction is underway for turning the large Darnytsia railway station on the left-bank part of Kyiv into a long-distance passenger hub, which may ease traffic at the central station.
 Bridges over the Dnieper River are another problem restricting the development of city's railway system.
 Presently, only one rail bridge out of two is available for intense train traffic.
 A new combined rail-auto bridge is under construction, as a part of Darnytsia project.

 In 2011, the Kyiv city administration established the new Urban Train for Kyiv.
 This service runs at standard 4- to 10-minute intervals throughout the day and follows a circular route around the city centre, which allows it to serve many of Kyiv's inner suburbs.
 Interchanges between the Kyiv Metro and Fast Tram exist at many of the urban train's station stops.

-Suburban 'Elektrichka' trains are serviced by the publicly owned Ukrainian Railways.
+Suburban 'Kyiv City Express' trains (colloquially known as elektrychka) are serviced by the publicly owned Ukrainian Railways.
 The suburban train service is fast, and unbeatably safe in terms of traffic accidents.
-But the trains are not reliable, as they may fall significantly behind schedule, may not be safe in terms of crime, and the elektrichka cars are poorly maintained and are overcrowded in rush hours.
+But the trains are not reliable, as they may fall significantly behind schedule, may not be safe in terms of crime, and the elektrychka cars are poorly maintained and overcrowded in rush hours.

-There are five elektrichka directions from Kyiv:
+There are nine elektrychka directions from Kyiv: